unibo-spe/spe-slides/content/08-advanced-git/_index.md

     * see e.g. these slides
 * *Aggregation*
     * A "master project" working as container of multiple other projects
-* A *direct dipendency* on an unreleased or in-development library
+* A *direct dependency* on an unreleased or in-development library
-* The project cannot be managed with an *integrated hierarchial tool*
+* The project cannot be managed with an *integrated hierarchical tool*
     * No Gradle or Maven or similar
     * If a build tool can deal with dependencies, then let it do its job